shikijs/twoslash/packages/remark-shiki-twoslash/README.md

 ## Power User Features

+#### Skip Twoslash

+To avoid running twoslash on any code samples, run the environment with `TWOSLASH_DISABLE` as truthy and it will skip all twoslash processing.
+The code will instead be rendered as a normal code fence.

 #### Cache Cleaning

 To avoid re-running twoslash un-necessarily during dev mode, this plugin will cache all twoslash and only run the compilation when the code changes.
 You can find (and purge) the cache in `node_modules/.cache/twoslash`.